setiQuest/seti_signal_sim/README.md

 ## Create Spectrogram

-The output file contains two headers, all contained within the first two lines.
+The output file contains one or two headers, all contained within the first two lines.
 They are in JSON format.
-The first header is called the "private" header, and the second header is the "public" header.
-When these data are published, the information from the private header will be saved to a database and removed from the simulation file and the public header will remain.
+The first header is called the "public" header, and the second header is the "private" header.
+In spark or serial mode, the information from the private header will be saved to a database and removed from the simulation file and the public header will remain.

 ### With Python